react-tracing/react-tracing/README.md

 // You have two options here depending on your style of usage
 // a) You can either use it locally, enabling you to set a different service name per fetch const defaultFetch = tracer.fetch();
-const tracingXhr = tracer.xhr(XMLHttpRequest); // last param optional, otherwise a global is used
+const tracingXhr = tracer.xhr({ XMLHttpRequest }); // last param optional, otherwise a global is used

 // b) You can choose to let us handle everything for you
 // This mutates the global fetch and XHR request